 Validity

 Even if a patent has been granted by a patent office, its validity can still be challenged (for example, by someone defending against a patent infringement lawsuit).
 The examiner may have made a mistake or, which is far more common, may not have researched all of the relevant prior art.
-If a patent is proven (either in a patent office proceeding (post-grant review) or in a court of law) to be invalid, it will cease to exist.
+If a patent is proven (either in a patent office proceeding (such as an opposition proceeding or post-grant review) or in a court of law) to be invalid, it will cease to exist.
 Depending on the jurisdiction and the type of proceeding, such revocation may take retroactive effect (meaning the patent is treated as if it had never existed in the first place) or only from the date of the invalidation decision.

 To challenge the validity of a patent, a party must bring convincing invalidity contentions.